BC Small & Medium Business

 I expect there will be a bit of a wild west atmosphere as this unfolds.
 Even before the upswing begins there will be winners and losers.
 In the first quarter of 20/20, only about 5% of the total population of small businesses are winners.
 The vast majority of businesses will continue taking heavy losses into the second quarter.

-We should start to see the percentage of winners rise near the end of the second quarter and the losses ease for others.
+We should start to see the percentage of winners rise near the end of the third quarter and the losses ease for others.
 Although the winners on the way back up are likely to be different companies from the original winners on the way down.
 The summer and fall will be interesting times.
 Be ready to compete.

 Think of the 20/20 hindsight view from the year 2021.
 What moves did you make?